Ricardomol/pazdera.github.io/_posts/2015-09-28-marketing-for-open-source-projects-3.md

 will be able to turn your answer into a blog post later on.

 These boards are excellent ideas generators.
 Want to know what problems people have?
-Look at the questions they ask.
+Look at the questions they're asking.

 ## Working with others